 Stock Market Basics Rule #3: Practice Before You Jump In

-Finally and most important, rather than investing in the broad market you should consider following a few tickers and getting to know their trading range very well.
+This is arguably the most important stock market basics rule.
+Rather than investing in the broad market you should consider following a few tickers and getting to know their trading range very well.

-This is a stock market basics approach focusing on price, remember.
+Remember, this is a stock market basics approach that focuses on price.
 Once you know where it “should” trade then you’ll be well positioned to identify a departure from the norm and act quickly for a positive result.

 This is the opposite of “buy and hold” because you may load up on a stock in the morning, dump it in the afternoon or a day or two later, then buy it again when conditions change.